lucidsoftware/lucid-programming-competition-2020/problems/SpaceHighways/description.md

 `N`-1 < `E` < 10000

-There will be no duplicate edges (edges that connect the same two systems together).
+There will be no duplicates in the given potential highway locations.
+That is, for any two planets, there will be at most one cost given to connect them directly.

 Costs will be integers between 1 and 1000.